 RubiX: Fast Cache Access for Big Data Analytics on Cloud Storage

 Qubole introduced first-generation Caching for S3 files in Presto in 2014 and documented the observed performance gains.
-In a nutshell: for CPU-efficient engines like Presto and Spark, caching remote files on local disk storage improves performance by removing bottlenecks in network IO.
+In a nutshell: for CPU-efficient engines like Spark and Presto, performance is improved by caching remote files on local disk storage, removing bottlenecks in network IO.
 Our users also benefited from these performance gains, as this blog post from MediaMath attests to.

 Today, we are introducing RubiX, the next-generation local disk cache for Presto.
 RubiX is our next generation disk cache for cloud storage systems that works across different big data engines and solves some key problems in our first generation cache.
 We have decided to open source RubiX, and you can find it at https://github.com/qubole/rubix.

 Our first-generation caching system was designed exclusively for Presto.
 We wrote a new FileSystem, implementing Hadoop’s FileSystem interface.
 Presto used this new FileSystem to access S3.
 This file system maintained a cache of files.
 The first read request to a S3 file would bring that file to the local disk.
 Then any subsequent requests on the same file were served from the local disk.
 The OS page-cache transparently provided in-memory caching for data sets that fit within the RAM.